Table of contents

 Take a look:

 Obviously, this is a not-to-scale picture, but you can see that the stomach is not a round shape.
 Because air always rises to the top, you can see that one part of the stomach is actually higher than the oesophageal opening.
 If air gets trapped in this part of the stomach it can be hard to get out.
 Sometimes, babies vomit not because they have reflux, but because they have trapped wind.
-It’s easy to see that the solution is to have the baby leaning on their left side, like this:
+It’s easy to see that the solution is to have the baby held leaning on their left side, against your body.

 What is the prevalence?